 Each bone has been photographed against a black background.
 They were then dispersed into the 31 drawers of the cabinet of curiosity.
 This display offers an alternative way to discover the skeleton of a cetacean, a contrast to traditional methods of skeleton display, allowing the viewer to consider sets of bones one at a time, highlighting their unusual shapes and fragility.

-Other parts of the exhibition also include video works (Surface and Whale Voice Choir), research on the connections between North East England and whaling history, and a performance of a whale singing choir at the opening of the exhibition.
+Other parts of the exhibition also include video works (Surface and Whale Voice Choir), research on the connections between North East England and whaling history from the London Natural History Museum, and a performance of a whale singing choir at the opening of the exhibition.